panther-labs/panther/docs/gitbook/development.md

 If instead you want to deploy the single master template: `mage master:deploy`

 Panther relies on a number of [custom CloudFormation resources](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html).
-Like any
+Like any resource, these will not be updated unless the input parameters have changed.
-CloudFormation resource, these will not be updated unless the input parameters have changed.
+You can force an update of most custom resources by overriding their version:
-To force an update of most custom resources: `FORCE_CUSTOM_RESOURCE_UPDATE=1 mage deploy` This will, for example, recreate every CloudWatch metric filter and alarm.
+`CUSTOM_RESOURCE_VERSION=v1.5.0 mage deploy`

 ### From an EC2 Instance